Skip to content

 Introduction

-The School of Computing Cloud is a new facility that provides self-service virtual machines and storage directly to end users within the school.
+The School of Computing Cloud is a system that provides self-service virtual machines and storage directly to end users within the school.
 Virtual machines can be provisioned in seconds, can be easily rebuilt, and have direct console access when required.
-This is managed through a web interface, or a command line API, and doesn't require any direct interaction with us.
+This is managed through a web interface, or a command line API, and doesn't require any direct interaction with the IT Team.

 Requesting access

-Access is limited to staff and students of the School of Computing, and at least in the short term will only be available where there are specific project needs.
-For taught students this would typically be for final year projects or dissertations.
+Access is limited to staff and students of the School of Computing, and is typically only be available where there are teaching requirements or specific project needs.
+For taught students this would usually be for final year projects or dissertations.
 Please contact us to discuss your requirements.

 Getting started